 The animation, which combines eight of her works from the ‘Lignes’ series with photographs from WW2, shows the connection and the discrepancy between Taeuber-Arp’s artistic activity and the world of war and persecution.
 The video thereby highlights a dilemma facing artists to this day, of making art in a time of injustice and violence.
 There is good reason to animate Sophie Taeuber-Arp’s compositions, as she developed a striking number of variations out of the same basic elements for her series and because dance, movement and rhythm play an important role throughout her œuvre.

-Installation: large-scale projection (perfect loop) as solo exhibit in the blacked-out space.
+Installation: large-scale projection as solo exhibit in the blacked-out space.
 Abruptly alternating light and dark pictures make for an exhibition space now lit relatively brightly, now dark.

 Downloads